sukvij/inshorts/README.md

 For "search", rank by a combination of relevance_score and text matching score (how well the title/description matches the search query)

+# Trending news
+    receive lat, lon and limit from user
+    Selects news_articles data.
+    Joins with user_interactions.
+    Filters user_interactions based on event_timestamp (e.g., last 24 hours) and distance from the requested lat/lon using the Haversine formula.

+    Aggregates the weighted event_types for each article_id.

+    Calculates the final trending_score for each article.

+    Orders the results by trending_score in descending order.

+    Applies the LIMIT.

+# user_interactions
+    store in table that how user interact with with your articles. article_id
+    event_type
+    event_timestamp
+    lat
+    lon

+    weight --> event type

+    SUM(
+    CASE ui.event_type
+        WHEN 'view' THEN 1.0
+        WHEN 'click' THEN 2.0
+        WHEN 'like' THEN 3.0
+        WHEN 'share' THEN 5.0
+        ELSE 0.0 -- Handle any unexpected event types END
+) AS weighted_interaction_score